coreyfein/nyt-crossword-data/README.md

 - Python 3.9+ with requirements installed
 - New York Times Games subscription
 - Apple ID with the same email address as your NYT Games subscription (for login purposes only -- you can't login to NYT with username/password directly when running Selenium)
-- Airtable (If you only want to scrape your solve times and export as a CSV, Airtable is options.
-If you want to calculate/store running averages and records, you'll need it)
+- Airtable (Optional -- if you want to use something else to visualize your data, you don't need Airtable)

 ## Requirements